Kairos: Toward Adaptive and Parameter-Efficient Time Series Foundation Models

 \subsubsection{Auxiliary-Loss-Free Load Balancing}

-In this section, we elaborate on the details of bias previously introduced in Section \ref{sec:dyn_router}.
+In this section, we elaborate on the details of bias previously introduced in Section~\ref{sec:mos-encoder}.
 In order to ensure that different experts are adequately trained and to control the distribution ratios of various patch sizes, we employ an Auxiliary-Loss-Free Load Balancing method similar to that used in DeepSeek-V3~\citep{liu2024deepseek}.
-Specifically, we sum the normalized gating value of the $i$-th expert activated throughout the entire sequence to obtain $L_i$: